 In order to undertake and lead research in the NHS and social care, one of the core modules focuses on areas such as public and patient involvement in research, the production of evidence to support decision-making by policy makers, the legislative requirements of undertaking clinical trials and the ethical and economic issues influencing clinical research.

 You will have the opportunity, via a supervised research project, to undertake a piece of clinical research within your own clinical area.
 This allows the research undertaken to directly contribute to your current clinical practice and feeds directly into service provision.

-- Research Methods for Health Professionals
+- Research Methods for Healthcare

 - Taking Research Forward in Health and Social Care

 - Clinical Research project

 Plus one from:

 - One module from the large portfolio of health-related modules offered in the School of Health Sciences postgraduate education programme

 This course is part of our School of Health Sciences postgraduate education programme.
 The programme allows you to sign up for one module at a time and build your qualification as you go.
 It also gives you access to a range of interdisciplinary modules across a broad selection of health and social science subjects.
 Find out more

 The Centre for Health Research is a vibrant research environment for staff and students and embraces research activities of occupational therapists, physiotherapists, podiatrists and osteopaths.